-- The eponymous Harry Potter with Voldemort and Snape, to a lesser extent.
+- Harry with Voldemort, and Snape to a lesser extent.

-- Ginny and Tom Riddle in the second book.
+- Tom Riddle with Ginny in the second book.

 - Dumbledore, in a benign sort of way, to Voldemort.

-- Lara Raith seems to enjoy manipulating Harry Dresden a bit more than can be considered strictly professional.
+- The Dresden Files: Lara Raith seems to enjoy manipulating Harry Dresden a bit more than can be considered strictly professional.

-- Also Vetinari and Moist, although they get less screen time together.
+- Vetinari with anyone.
+Namely Vetinari and Vimes, and also Vetinari and Moist, although they get less screen time together.

 - This is usually how Susan/Teatime is played in Fan Fic.